la2050/challenge/_2020/live/la-forward.md

   building connections and community among Angelenos across lines of race, class, and neighborhood, we will create a movement that can prevent a health emergency from metastasizing into a social and economic crisis.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  This proposal is not technically a collaboration, but LA Forward’s work in this area — and all others — is done in partnership with many organizations and coalitions.
+LA Forward has been a leader in organizing and coordinating the Healthy LA Coalition, which is a network of more than 250 organizations that have come together in an unprecedented way to respond to the COVID-19 crisis.
+We considered applying as a coalition, but the leadership may expand beyond us and a few other initial organizations, and at this stage we thought it would be simpler for each leading organization to resource their work in their own way.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings